How to Migrate WordPress from Localhost to Live Server: A Complete Guide

 That’s it!!
 Your site is live now.
 It is really simple to move your site from localhost to server with All-In-One WP Migration.

-It is another one if the best migration plugins with 1+ million active installs and a 4.9-star rating.
+Duplicator is another one if the best migration plugins with best user rating.
 Let’s see how to use it to move your WordPress site from localhost to a web server:

 Step 1: Download and Install Duplicator on your localhost site from the WordPress plugin repository.